-We recognize that it is essential to make wise use of the natural resources available to usto be sure that we do not consume resources faster than they can regenerate.
-At Colby-Sawyer, we continue to expand our recycling and composting programs and encourage students, faculty and staff to keep organic and reusable materials out of landfills.
+Colby-Sawyer recognizes that wise use of natural resources is essential in making sure resources are not consumed faster than they can regenerate.
+Colby-Sawyer continues to expand recycling and composting programs to encourage students, faculty and staff to keep organic and reusable materials out of landfills.

 What Can I Recycle in "Zero-Sort" Bins?

 Colby-Sawyer processes trash and recyclables using a "zero-sort" system, allowing for a larger variety of materials to be recycled with less hassle.
 This includes: